darafferty/LSMTool/README.md

 ### Testing

-You can test that the installation worked with the runtests.py script:
+You can test that the installation worked with:

-    python runtests.py
+    python setup.py test

-If all works, LSMTool is installed correctly.
+If no errors occur, LSMTool is installed correctly.

 Usage
 -----

-LSMTool can be used from the command line with a parset that defines the steps to be done.
+The LSMTool executable can be used from the command line with a parset that defines the steps to be done.
 E.g.:

-    $ lsmtool.py model.sky lsmtool.parset
+    $ lsmtool model.sky lsmtool.parset

 The parset follows the usual NDPPP/BBS format.
 E.g.: